Length: 3 min 50 sec (768 words)Check out our cork handbags collection here.

 The bags we present to you are designed and handmade by the architect Maria Mavroudi using Cork and leather of exceptional quality.

 Their unique contemporary design allows them to change shape and adapt to each need by taking advantage of cork fabrics unique properties.
+They are the most stylish convertible handbags.

 Find some unique cork fabric bags (backpacks or totes, you decide) here.